LanguageMachines/timbl/README.md

 Comments and bug-reports are welcome at our issue tracker at https://github.com/LanguageMachines/timbl/issues or by mailing lamasoftware (at) science.ru.nl.
-Updates and more info may be found on https://languagemachines.github.io/timbl .
+Documentation and more info may be found on https://languagemachines.github.io/timbl .

 TiMBL is distributed under the GNU Public Licence v3 (see the file COPYING).